kyma-project/serverless/docs/user/technical-reference/07-70-function-specification.md

 - Fetch sources from the path under the `KUBELESS_INSTALL_VOLUME` environment
 - Security support.
 Kyma runtimes are secure by default.
 You only need to protect your images.

+> [!NOTE]
-> **NOTE:** For better understanding, you can look at the [main Docker files](../../../config/serverless/templates/runtimes.yaml).
+> For better understanding, you can look at the [main Docker files](../../../config/serverless/templates/runtimes.yaml).
 They are responsible for building the final image based on the `base_image` argument.
 You, as a user, can override it and what we are doing in [this tutorial](../tutorials/01-110-override-runtime-image.md).

 Every Function's Pods container has the same system environments, which helps you configure the Functions server.
 For more information, read the [Environment variables](05-20-env-variables.md) page.